Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Introduction

 \section{Introduction}

 Spiral arms are among the most striking structures found in galaxies.
 More than 60\% of all massive galaxies are spirals \citep{Buta1989,Willett2013} and, with the help of studies of young stellar population and gas, it was proved, in the 1950s, that the Milky Way (MW) is not an exception \citep[e.g.][]{Oort1952,Morgan1953,vandeHulst1954}.
-In the current picture of our Galaxy it contains four major spiral arms \citep[e.g.][]{Georgelin1976,Drimmel2001,Vallee2014}, as well as a strong bar \citep[e.g.][]{Binney1997, Wegg15,Bland-Hawthorn2016}.
+In its current picture, our Galaxy contains four major spiral arms \citep[e.g.][]{Georgelin1976,Drimmel2001,Vallee2014}, as well as a strong bar \citep[e.g.][]{Binney1997, Wegg15,Bland-Hawthorn2016}.

-According to the nature of their spiral arms, \citep{Elmegreen1984,Elmegreen1990} spiral galaxies are classified into three types: i) grand design, with a clearly defined structure and underlying stellar waves, ii) flocculent, characterised by short and patchy spiral arm fragments, and iii) multi-arm, an intermediate type, with a bisymmetric spiral pattern at the centre, and several irregular arms in the outer parts.
+According to \citet{Elmegreen1984} and \citet{Elmegreen1990}, spiral galaxies can be classified into three types depending the nature of their spiral arms: i) grand design, with a clearly defined structure and underlying stellar waves, ii) flocculent, characterised by short and patchy spiral arm fragments, and iii) multi-arm, an intermediate type, with a bisymmetric spiral pattern at the centre, and several irregular arms in the outer parts.

 Different types of spiral galaxies imply different formation mechanisms of their spiral arms.
 While there is no consensus yet on the morphological nature of the Galactic spiral arms, the traditional picture of four major arms as well as some localised features (e.g. the Local arm) suggests that the the MW spiral arms are quite complex with many authors favouring the scenario of flocculent transient spiral structures \citep[e.g.][]{Quillen2002,Quillen2018,Castro-Ginard2021}.